 Tata Starbucks to launch drive-through outlets and home deliveries

-New Delhi, Apr 13: Tata Starbucks is planning to launch drive-through outlets and home deliveries as it works on a new business models to mitigate the economic impact of coronavirus pandemic, according to a top company official.
+New Delhi, Apr 13: Tata Starbucks is planning to launch drive-through outlets and home deliveries as it works on a new business model to mitigate the economic impact of coronavirus pandemic, according to a top company official.

-The company, which is a 50:50 joint venture between Tata Consumer Products Ltd (formerly know as Tata Global Beverages) and Starbucks Corporation, termed the ongoing situation as "something our businesses have not experienced in many decades".
+The company, which is a 50:50 joint venture between Tata Consumer Products Ltd (formerly known as Tata Global Beverages) and Starbucks Corporation, termed the ongoing situation as "something our businesses have not experienced in many decades".

 Coronavirus: Govt approves export of hydroxychloroquine to 13 countries

-The coffee chain is also confident of old patrons coming back once the lockdown is over even as it is working on new business model to "thoughtfully expand" into areas with potential customers.
+The coffee chain is also confident of old patrons coming back once the lockdown is over even as it is working on a new business model to "thoughtfully expand" into areas with potential customers.

 "In the next few weeks, we are looking at announcing our first Drive Thru store in India.
 This will allow customers to engage with the brand in new and innovative ways," Tata Starbucks CEO Navin Gurnaney told PTI in an email interview.